alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

   container_name: bar
 ~~~

-If you run `docker-compose up` it will create two Nginx containers that have different HTML pages.
+If you run `docker-compose up` it will create two Nginx containers that serve two different HTML pages.

-We want to have all requests to `foo` and `bar` sent to the Docker machine.
+We want to have all requests to `foo` and `bar` sent to our Docker machine.
 Docker Machine on OS-X by default has the IP `192.168.99.100`, so add these lines to your `/etc/hosts` file so that requests to those hosts get forwarded:

 ~~~
 192.168.99.100 foo
 192.168.99.100 bar
 ~~~

 You cannot expose more than one container per machine on port 80.
-You can make a third container called `proxy` to sit in front of both of the containers, and proxy requests.
-Create the following `Dockerfile`:
+But, you can make a third container called `proxy` to sit in front of both of the containers, and proxy requests.
+In a new directory name `proxy`, create the following `Dockerfile`:

 ~~~Dockerfile
 FROM nginx:1.9.7